French Chocolate Mousse Cake

 • I would not attempt to slide the cake off the cheesecake plate, but rather place it directly on a cake stand.

-• I think adds a pretty, elegant touch to the presentation.
-It’s a generous size stand which makes it ideal for holding a dozen muffins too!
+• It adds a pretty, elegant touch to the presentation.
+It’s a generous-sized stand, which makes it ideal for holding a dozen muffins, too!

 Chocolate mousse cake slice on a plate